mikaelvesavuori/triplecheck-broker/README.md

 [![CodeScene System Mastery](https://codescene.io/projects/15675/status-badges/system-mastery)](https://codescene.io/projects/15675)

-The TripleCheck broker allows you to do lightweight consumer contract testing.

-You need to run the broker with a (database) repository of your choice.
+The TripleCheck broker is a central, global store for all of your contracts and contract tests.
+You need to run the broker with a [(database) repository of your choice](#available-database-repositories).
+There are also a number of [ready-made solutions](#quickstart-using-example-implementations) if you prefer Easy Street.

-## Instructions

-Coming.
+The [triplecheck-cli](https://github.com/mikaelvesavuori/triplecheck-cli) will abstract the use of the broker so you can kick back and relax.
+You can use the broker without the CLI, though its usefulness is not nearly as interesting without it.
+Conversely, there are probably some interesting things you can do with the broker being "open" like any other API.

 ## Quickstart using example implementations